 Belgium and the Red Star Line (RSL) Museum

-Sonia and her family are featured in the RSL Museum, emailed Sonia in response to her inquiry, and told her she is one of two surviving passengers of RSL ships of whom the museum is aware.
+On May 27, 2019, Lien Vloeberghs, a historical researcher for the RSL Museum, emailed Sonia in response to her inquiry, and told her she is one of two surviving passengers of RSL ships of whom the museum is aware.
 There are two other people who think they may have travelled on RSL ships as children from the U.S. to Europe, but the Belgian passenger lists of arrivals that could verify their claims are not in existence.
 See The Jewish News of Sarasota-Manatee (Vol. 41, No. 2, Feb.
 2011) for an article about this.
 On Aug.
 6, 2011, Philip Heylen, then-Antwerp’s vice mayor for culture and tourism, gave a talk entitled “Antwerp to America: The Red Star Line and Jewish Immigrants,” to Sonia’s congregation, the Congregation for Humanistic Judaism, in Sarasota, Fl, which focused on Sonia and her family.

 On August 6, 2011, at the Congregation for Humanistic Judaism program at the Unity Church, Sarasota, FL, Sonia introduced the speaker, Philip Heylen, vice mayor for culture, tourism, and public worship of Antwerp, Belgium, whose speaking engagement she had arranged.